mittimithai/wjlatexpreprint/README.md

 	\end{minipage}

 ## TODO
 Font paths needs to be fixed to not be ubuntu specific, I think it will then be possible to compile the latex source on mac.
+Greek letters do not show up with the CMU font in section headings, this is a well known thing, but we need a policy (e.g., using serif font for section headings) to avoid this problem which can easily slip by.